Five nights; five-days. A classic bicycling adventure on a paved 320 km loop thorugh the Cape Breton highlands.

 The riding is challenging, and 45-80km per day on hilly, paved roads with optional gravel sections.
 Wide paved shoulders through the national park.
 National Geographic named Cape Breton Island one of the world's top 20 places to see in 2013.

-This is one of the world’s greatest bicycle rides; one that all touring cyclists should have on their “must-ride” bike tour list!
+The Cabot Trail is one of the world’s greatest bicycle rides; one that all touring cyclists should have on their “must-ride” bike tour list!
 The beautiful coast – the most dramatic in Nova Scotia - meets the breathtaking highlands in ways that make you appreciate both to the fullest and the scenic magnificence of the paved trail can be really savoured and fully appreciated at the speed of your bicycle.
 The landscape and the people may demonstrate to you why Nova Scotia’s name means New Scotland.

 You will have opportunities to explore the valley of the Margaree River, rich with salmon and its pursuit, to watch whales from a zodiac that gets you up close, to play golf on the famous Highland Links, and on some days to expand your rides onto beautiful wooded trails, all while staying at inns famous for their individuality and charm.
 Many find the highlight a ride through beech woods to salmon pools, where salmon sometimes leap on their way upstream, and you can swim in deep pools below clear waterfalls.
 The cycling, although manageable by most cyclists (and van-supported for the rest!) includes some challenging sections.